gpvigano/gp-pezzotti/README.md

 # gp-pezzotti
-Rules and projects Viganò Pezzotti
+Rules and projects Viganò Pezzotti.
+To be continued... (or not?)